 - Pathogenic germs in animal foods from direct marketers and mountain pastures

-- Microbiology and sugar content of dairy products for schools and kindergartens
+- Microbiology and sugar content of milk products for schools and kindergartens

 - Mare, donkey and buffalo milk and products thereof - microbiology and adulteration